 How can parents and teachers support kids in overcoming frustration?

 - Don’t praise talent or intelligence, praise what is achieved with talent and intelligence

 - Teach children that neurons in the brain form stronger connections with practise.
 Research shows that just knowing that fact improves performance.
 It is especially effective in kids who struggle with learning.

 - Make sure kids have seen and understand this graphic or one like it

-- Some students believe they are born not good at certain subjects.
+- Some students believe they are born incapable of certain subjects.
 Parents reinforce this belief when they say things like, “I wasn’t good at Maths either.”
 It is said with all the best intentions, but it doesn’t help with learning.
-Instead talk to them about the fact that it is difficult and frustrating now, but it will become less so.
+Instead, talk to them about the fact that it is difficult and frustrating now, but it will become less so.

 - Support teachers who challenge children.
 They are not doing it to be mean.
 They are providing skills your child will need beyond school.
 Nobody ever became a life-long learner by getting notes from the teacher and learning them for a test.

 This article was written by Linda Stade. © Santa Maria College: All rights reserved